-Lamar Odom’s Daughter, Destiny, Sizzles A Crop Top After Recently Joining Instagram
+Lamar Odom’s Daughter, Destiny, Sizzles In A Crop Top After Recently Joining Instagram

 “Ya look goooood,” complimented a user.

-“Love that,” added another, with the sparkle and hand clapping emoji.
+“Love that,” added another, with the sparkle and hand-clapping emoji.

-Unlike the last one, her father did not comment on this picture.
+Unlike the last post, her father did not comment on this picture.
 However, he might have been too busy training for his turn in Dancing With The Stars.

-As recently reported by The Inquisitr, he and his partner Petra have been hard at work choreographing great dances — a challenge considering their height difference.
+As recently reported by The Inquisitr, he and his partner, Petra, have been hard at work choreographing great dances, which is a challenge considering their height difference.